PabloVallejo/Fun/README.md

 NodeJS Wall messages app with user access control.
 The main database system is `MongoDb` which stores users details and messages.
 In the Front-end, `Backbone` is used to handle the interaction.
-Some concepts has been taken from `WordPress` and `Twitter Bootstrap`.
+Some concepts has been adapted from `WordPress` and `Twitter Bootstrap`.

 <hr />